Bicycle & Pedestrian Plan Update

 Every five years Metro COG updates the Fargo-Moorhead Metropolitan Bicycle & Pedestrian Plan.
 This plan takes a comprehensive look at the F-M Metro Area’s bicycle & pedestrian networks, seeks input from the public and local jurisdictions, and provides recommendations and guidance to meet the needs of the community and improve the bicycle & pedestrian environment for all users.
 This plan will incorporate ‘The Six E’s’ of bicycle & pedestrian planning – Education, Encouragement, Evaluation & Planning, Engineering, Enforcement, and Equity.

-The Fargo-Moorhead Metropolitan Bicycle & Pedestrian Plan Update began in June of 2021 and is planned for completion in July of 2022.
+The Fargo-Moorhead Metropolitan Bicycle & Pedestrian Plan Update began in June of 2021 and is planned for completion in the fall of 2022.